UNSW-CEEM/NEMOSIS/README.md

 To learn more about each dynamic table visit the [wiki](https://github.com/UNSW-CEEM/NEMOSIS/wiki).

-You can view the static tables available by printing the NEMOSIS default settings.
+You can view the dynamic tables available by printing the NEMOSIS default settings.

 ```python
 from nemosis import defaults